 A Successful Migration from Legacy Tools

-The Head of the company’s ETQA Organization says that the decision to go with qTest has many benefits, not least of which is a seamless migration from various homegrown and commercial test management tools used by the company’s QA team members – including a path to bring over more than 700 Selenium scripts that the team had written.
+The Head of the company’s ETQA Organization says that the decision to go with qTest has many benefits, not least of which is a seamless migration from both homegrown and legacy commercial test management tools (including Micro Focus Quality Center) used by the company’s QA team members – including a path to bring over more than 700 Selenium scripts that the team had written.
 The QA team also needed to migrate its library of UFT scripts, which they relied on for testing of legacy technologies.
 The ETQA staff and the QASymphony team worked together to find a simple way to accomplish the transfer.
 “There was a small issue with that – the order of the UFT scripts wasn’t going into qTest correctly,” the Head of QA explains.
 “We partnered with QASymphony to resolve the issue.
 An update that was introduced in qTest 9 made the scripts import in the right order, and also in a way that is more readable.”

 When the team began using qTest, they saw efficiency improvements right away.
 In some cases, average regression testing time has decreased from two days to two hours.